 - No more than 2 full courses may be taken at the introductory level, including CAST 100.

 - No more than one full course may be transferred from another institution toward the minor.

 Senior Comparative American Studies majors may conduct independent, original research or a creative project through the Honors Program.
 Consideration for admission to the Honors Program takes place during the second semester of the junior year, by invitation of the Comparative American Studies faculty or by self-nomination.
 Faculty are encouraged to urge qualified students to consider applying for the Honors Program.
-Honors students must enroll in CAST 501/502: Honors Seminar (both semesters) and are exempt from the CAST 400 requirement.
+Honors students must enroll in CAST 501/502: Honors Seminar (both semesters) and are exempt from the Research Seminar (CAST 300/01 or 303) requirement.